 During this meeting, we review the report page by page to assure no question is left unanswered.

-Example Diversity and Inclusion Survey Questions
+20 Questions to Ask in a Diversity and Inclusion Survey

 Here are a few example statement questions regarding diversity and inclusion.